Lighthouse says 100. Reality says 60.

 • Favicon caching issues

-• No llms.txt file access
+• No llms.txt access

 • No crawl budget management